Senior Lecturer of Biology

 I began my career in science as a Medical Laboratory Technician and later as a Technologist in Hematology.
 I also spent 8 years teaching biology, chemistry, physics, reading, and algebra before returning to graduate school.
 I enjoy time with my family and my horses, serving on work mission teams, music, sports, gardening, refinishing old stuff, and learning new things.

 I love teaching at Baylor.
 My main responsibility is the teaching of the introductory courses for science majors.
-I am especially interested in developing inquiry-based curriculum that incorporates research in the classroom.
+I am especially interested in developing inquiry-based curriculum that incorporates research in the undergradaute teaching labs.
 I am currently offering the "Phage Lab", sponsored by HHMI and the Science Education Alliance.
-Baylor students have discovered over 100 bacteriophages and annotated the genomes of 3 Mycobacteriophages and 1 Arthrobacteriophage.
+Baylor students have discovered over 100 bacteriophages and published the annotation of the genomes of 3 Mycobacteriophages and 1 Arthrobacteriophage.

 Baylor is such a great place to learn and grow.
 I have a desire to model to students how to be life-long learners; to encourage students to ask questions and to grow in their ability to think at a higher level.
 It is also important to me to model to students that a career in science can easily go hand-in-hand with a life of faith.